ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 upper layer systems (e.g., Multi-Domain Service Coordinator (MDSC) or Operations Support Systems (OSS) layers).

-It is key for operators to coordinate with the industry towards the use of a standard YANG data model for Network-wide Inventory data instead of using vendors proprietary APIs.
+It is key for operators to coordinate with the industry towards the use of a standard YANG data model for Network Inventory data instead of using vendors proprietary APIs.

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
-However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network-wide inventory data model presented in this document.
+However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

-Network-wide Inventory is a collection of data for network devices and their components managed by a specific management system.
+Network Inventory is a collection of data for network devices and their components managed by a specific management system.
-Per the definition of {{?RFC8969}}, the network-wide inventory model is a network model.
+Per the definition of {{?RFC8969}}, the network inventory model is a network model.

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.